Everywhere we go, we're surrounded by marketing. I'm marketing to you right now.

 Account-based execution software facilitates the customization marketers need to execute their ABM strategies.

 These products primarily function to improve the quality of leads that enter the sales pipeline.
-Customizing marketing efforts increases the likelihood that a sales conversation will be successful and saves marketing teams from spending unnecessary resources on prospects that won’t lead to a sale.
+Customizing marketing efforts increase the likelihood that a sales conversation will be successful and saves marketing teams from spending unnecessary resources on prospects that won’t lead to a sale.

 Often, these tools can integrate with marketing account management or marketing account intelligence software products.

-Remember how much we stressed the importance of measuring the results of your
+Remember how much we stressed the importance of measuring the results of your ABM campaigns?

-That’s where account-based reporting software comes in.
+That’s where account-based analytics software comes in.

 When analyzed all together, these metrics enable professionals to see the efficacy of their account-based marketing strategy.